hundredrabbits/thebook/north_pacific_logbook.md

 We moved closer to 180°W, we are at 178°E, here's hoping for wind returning later today so we can finally cross that invisible line!
 We noticed today that one of our spreader lights was broken.
 Pino is going to need a lot of love and attention after this trip is over.

 ##### 2230
 Sometimes sailing feels like witchcraft.
 There was hardly any wind before, Pino was bobbing stupidly in the water as I sat inside, waiting.
 I got tired of the motion and of the sails beating about, so I went outside to steer.
 Devine reduces the jib in periods of calm to reduce chafe, but keeps a tiny scarf to ease the back and forth pendulum motion from waves.
 I felt tiny, irregular puffs of wind so I unfurled the jib and pointed us east.
 Perfect.
 Wind filled the sails and we started to go forward?
 It was like presenting the full jib created movement, the wind awaking with it.
 I was amazed, and started dancing in the cockpit, happy to be moving forward in a favorable direction!
-Hope the wind stays with us, if so... we'll cross 180°W!
+Hope the wind stays with us, if so, we'll cross 180°W!
 Maybe the school of dolphins from before pitied us and returned to pull us on—ah, what good friends!

 # Food storage